yukichikawada/misc-notes/notes.md

 >   once they all resolve, in order of idx.
 It immediately fails if any promise
 >   are rejected, however other promises continue executing.
 > * Promise.race => takes an array of promises and returns the first one to finish, resolve or reject.

+##### misc
+.bash_profile is for shortcuts related to login information .bashrc is for the rest.
+Remember: git shortcuts here throws errors